jhu-dvrk/espm-programmer-firmware/README.md

 Modified from Xilinx application note XAPP058.

-It reads `firmware.xsvf` on the SD card and replays it on the JTAG port at power on.
+It reads `espm.xsvf` on the SD card and replays it on the JTAG port at power on.

 ## Build